sonic-net/DASH/documentation/dataplane/dash-flow-resimulation.md

 To solve this, whenever the incarnation id overflows, we will need to treat all flows as resimulated.
 Implementation-wise, this can be done by adding another bit to indicate overflow happened, then reset the flow incarnation id to 0 in each flow during the next flow aging process.
 After flow aging is done, we can reset the overflow bit.

-This is a really rare case, so we don't need to worry about the performance impact of this, as the traffic volume is super low for these flows anyway.
+Since frequently calling full flow resimulation is not going to be a good practice, this will be a rare case, so we don't need to worry about the performance impact of this.

 ### 1.4.
 Flow resimulation w/ flow HA